rubocop/ruby-style-guide/README.md

     def some_method
     end

-    # protected and private methods are grouped near the end
+    # protected and private methods are grouped near the end indented with extra level
     protected
       def some_protected_method
       end

     private
       def some_private_method
       end
   end
   ```